SPHERICAL GRAPHITE (SPG)

 Historically SPG has been derived from synthetic graphite, a significantly more costly option when compared against natural flake graphite (NFG).

 NFG can disrupt synthetic graphite as the primary source of material used to make SPG as synthetic graphite.
 There is a significant cost advantage in favour of NFG which is defining, as battery manufacturer seek to reduce the overall cost of LiB’s.

-BAT is seeking to provide low cost high quality natural flake graphite (NFG) to the SPG facility to produce cost competitive SPG.
+BAT is seeking to provide low cost high quality natural flake graphite (NFG).

 The global production of spherical graphite is currently dominated by China and LiB’s manufacturers are actively seeking alternative supply options.